Koichi Tohei: War years

 In 1942, Koichi Tohei graduated from the Economics Department of Keio University.
-In February 1944, after receiving military training, Tohei Sensei was sent leading an infantry unit into occupied China.
+In February 1944, after receiving military training, he was sent leading an infantry unit into occupied China.
 There he understood, under enemy fire, the importance of calming one's mind in the One Point in the lower abdomen ("seika no itten").
 Because of the lack of doctors, Tohei developed during the war the principles of what he later named Kiatsu Therapy, based on sending Ki through the fingertips.

 He saw action in China and was stranded there at the end of the war until his repatriation in 1946.
 Tohei Sensei stated on several occasions that Ki principles such as "extend Ki" and "relax completely" leaving things up to the Universe helped him to stay safe during the war, along with the eighty men under his command.

 Post-war years

+In 1948, Kisshomaru Ueshiba, person in charge of Aikido's development in Tokyo at the time, married to Tohei's wife's younger sister.
 Beginning in 1953 Koichi Tohei Sensei was responsible for the introduction of Aikido to the West, mainly through regular teaching journeys to Hawaii, but also continental US and Europe.
-It was the first time the Founder of Aikido allowed for the art to be taught outside Japan.
-For that reason, Hawaii became a center for diffusion of Aikido in the United States, and remains today an important place for Ki-Aikido.
+Hawaii became a center for diffusion of Aikido in the United States, and remains today an important place for Ki-Aikido.

 During his years at the Aikikai, Tohei Sensei taught Aikido to many famous Shihan like Hiroshi Tada, Sadateru Arikawa, Seigo Yamaguchi, Shigenobu Okumura, Kazuo Chiba, Yoshimitsu Yamada and Steven Seagal.

 In 1969, Tohei was asked by Ueshiba to accept the new rank of 10th dan, which Tohei accepted, after having previously refused the same offer.
-The top rank in aikido had been 8th dan, but the ranks were expanded by Ueshiba for practical as well as political reasons.

-The above statement may be inaccurate as Gozo Shioda of Yoshinkan Aikido had been awarded the rank of 9th Dan by Ueshiba eight years before any other 9th dans, in 1961.
+The top rank in aikido had been 8th dan originally, but the ranks were expanded by Kisshomaru Ueshiba and Kisaburo Osawa for political reasons; Gozo Shioda of Yoshinkan Aikido had been awarded the rank of 9th Dan by Ueshiba in 1961.
+Tohei's promotion (since 5th dan in 1952 and subsequence ones) was in period when Ueshiba mostly did not oversee technical and administrative management of aikido in Tokyo.